asllop/RunPack/runpack/TUTORIAL.md

 10
 ```

 Now the stack contains one element, an integer with value 10.
-We can check that running the word `print_stack`, that will show the contents of the stack:
+We can check that running the word `show_stack`, that will show the contents of the stack:

 ```
-10 print_stack
+show_stack
 ```

 The output will be: